digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 However, if you open the script view for that script, you see the following message:

 .. figure:: images/2_Scenario/failure.png
+   :alt: Script failure message indicating that the script failed due to a missing authorization from Bob.

 The script failed, as expected, but scripts abort at the first failure.
 This means that it only tested that Alice can't create a token for Bob, and the second ``submit`` statement was never reached.